-EN501 GRADUATE RESEARCH & DOCUMENTATION (3)

-Fall /As Needed

-This seminar prepares students to meet the research writing requirements of the Master of Arts in English degree, including seminar papers and the Master's Thesis.
-The course focuses on research methodology as well as the critical, analytical, and rhetorical skills needed for successful graduate-level research in English studies.
+- EN501 GRADUATE RESEARCH & DOCUMENTATION (3) Fall/As Needed This seminar prepares students to meet the research writing requirements of the Master of Arts in English degree, including seminar papers and the Master's Thesis.
+The course focuses on research methodology as well as the critical, analytical, and rhetorical skills needed for successful graduatelevel research in English studies.
 Students review sources, bibliographic literature, and appropriate indexes, both conventionally and electronically published.
-Students become skilled in the use of

-MLA and/or other documentation styles.
+Students become skilled in the use of MLA and/or other documentation styles.
 Required of all candidates for the Masters of Arts in English.

-EN550 ENVIRONMENTAL LITERATURE (3)

-Fall/As Needed

-This course offers intensive trans-disciplinary study of major environmental literary modes or as part of the history of eco-criticism in the United States, in the region, and on Guam.
+EN550 ENVIRONMENTAL LITERATURE (3) Fall/As Needed This source offers intensive trans dissiplinery study of major environmental literary modes or as part - This course offers intensive trans-disciplinary study of major environmental literary modes or as part of the history of eco-criticism in the United States, in the region, and on Guam.
 This course examines how the environmental movement has shaped and continues to reshape the academy, physically and philosophically.
 Prerequisites: EN501 completed, concurrent enrollment, or consent of instructor.